If I Take a Polygraph Test, Can I Show the Judge or Jury the Results?

 That’s a question we’re often asked by clients who, understandably, want to do whatever it takes to prove their sincerity and credibility to a jury.
 Sometimes it’s someone wanting their spouse to take questions about an affair.
 Sometimes it’s the spouse volunteering to take a polygraph to show they have nothing to hide.
 Sometimes people just want so badly for the judge or jury to believe that they are telling the truth, they want to do whatever it takes – like sit for a polygraph – to bolster their side of the story.

-But with one major exception, polygraph results are not admissible evidence in Georgia for either civil or criminal trials.
-And because they're usually not admissible, it means the judge or jury never learns the result or even hears that someone took a test.
+But with one major exception, polygraph results are not admissible evidence in Gainesville or anywhere Georgia for either civil or criminal trials.
+And because they’re usually not admissible, it means the judge or jury never learns the result or even hears that someone took a test.
 So the fact someone passed, failed, or even took a polygraph exam is usually of little consequence at trial.